ltran17/Advent-of-Code-2023/README.md

 ## Stars earned (as of 12/6): 11

-## Day 07: Camel Cards
+## Day 07: 🌟 Camel Cards
 * This challenge is great for practicing object oriented programming!
 I learned a lot!
 Including implementing a new-to-me dunder method, `__hash__` which gave me the tie-breaker sort for free!
 * However, part 1 is taking a long time so I will wait on part 2 for another day...off in the future.
 * UGH it works on the sample but gets hung up in an endless while loop for the input.
-I gotta go live my life.
-Will work on it tomorrow.
+I gotta go live my life. ~~Will work on it tomorrow.~~ My resident developer fixed my eternal loop.
+* Despite the Deus ex Machina, I am super proud of the class I created and all of its dunder methods.
+This is a big advance for me.

 ## Day 06: 🌟 🌟 Wait for It
 * Ah, finally a day where the parsing is easy, and so is the problem!
 Part 1 with brute force.
 Just waiting for the other shoe to drop.